MicrosoftDocs/win32-pr.it-it/desktop-src/VPC/ivmvirtualnetwork--id.md

 ## <a name="remarks"></a>Commenti

-Questa proprietà non è utilizzabile dai linguaggi di scripting.
+Questa proprietà non può essere utilizzata dai linguaggi di scripting.

 ## <a name="requirements"></a>Requisiti